w-m/WMGenericCollection/Conversion/README.md

 For example, `arrayByFiltering:` will convert correctly out of the box, while `map:` would not.

-The informal naming scheme is to be found in the regexes of `_collection_dict` of substitutions.py
+The informal naming scheme is defined through the regexes of `_collection_dict` of `substitutions.py`.

 Can't adhere to the naming scheme
 =================================